ArduPilot/ardupilot_wiki/common/source/docs/common-rpm.rst

 **Parameter Setup**

 First the board needs to be configured to allow PWM pins to be set for GPIO.
-This is done using the parameter BRD_PWM_COUNT.
+This is done using the parameter :ref:`BRD_PWM_COUNT<BRD_PWM_COUNT>` .
 Reduce the PWM count to free up a pin to be used for GPIO.
 On non-Pixhawk boards the PWM count will include all PWM outputs.
 On Pixhawk boards this parameter only affects AUX pins.
 Write the parameter and reboot the autopilot.